rolandjlevy/next-redirects-from-csv/README.md

 ### Notes

-- Promise-based solution for readLines function which wasn't used in the end.
+> Promise-based solution for readLines function which wasn't used in the end.
 See [example on stackoverflow](https://stackoverflow.com/questions/69811324/how-can-i-make-a-readline-await-async-promise)

 <details>
-  <summary>code</summary>
+  <summary>See the code</summary>

 ```js
 const readLines = async (file) => {